 The Right HITRUST Implementation Level for Your Risk Management Needs

 The HITRUST CSF provides a scorecard that is used to determine the level of cybersecurity protection that is present and see whether it meets requirements set by regulatory bodies.
-The scorecard consists of compliance ratings for each control category within the scope.
+The scorecard consists of compliance risk ratings for each control category within the scope.
 Your company can perform one assessment and ensure that controls meet the required standards in your particular industry.

 When building a risk management program, your organization must determine the level of risk that it faces and implement the appropriate level of protection.
 The HITRUST CSF provides guidance in making this determination.
 It describes three different types of risk factors – organizational, regulatory, and system risks.
 When these three types are considered together, they determine the right implementation level for a specific security control.